flopezag/fiware-sla/README.md

 and calculate the time in which they were resolved and responded.
 A ticket is responded when the status of the ticket is moved from 'Open' to 'In Progress' or 'Answered'.
 A ticket is resolved when it is moved from 'Close' status.
-The tickets that are dismissed from 'Open' status are also taking into account in terms of calculate the progress timne of them.
+The tickets that are dismissed from 'Open' status are also taking into account in terms of calculate the progress time of them.

 Next step, once that we have the progressed time is calculate the different time.
 The process